Edwin Sánchez

-Edwin Ernesto Sánchez Vigil (born February 21, 1990 in Santa Tecla, El Salvador) is a Salvadoran professional footballer who plays as a midfielder.
+Edwin Ernesto Sánchez Vigil (born 21 February 1990) is a Salvadoran professional footballer who plays as a midfielder.

 Club career

 Turín FESA FC

 Sánchez started his career at Turín FESA before a stint in Argentinian youth football with Defensa y Justicia.

 Santa Tecla FC

 He returned to El Salvador to play for Segunda División club Santa Tecla, and made his debut in the Primera División de Fútbol de El Salvador with UES a year later.

 Isidro Metapán

 Sánchez signed with Isidro Metapán for the Apertura 2011.
 With Isidro Metapán, Sánchez reached the final of that tournament, defeating Once Municipal 1–0.
 Sánchez was a substitute in that final.

 FAS

 Sánchez signed with FAS in 2012.

 Return to Santa Tecla FC

 Sánchez signed again with Santa Tecla for the Clausura 2014.

 Águila

 Sánchez signed with Águila for the Apertura 2017.

 In December 2018, Sanchéz's contract was not renewed by Águila.